mfxbe/kerberos/README.md

 ### Getting help & Reporting bugs

 The simplest way to get help is the [Kosy Team Matrix Group](https://matrix.to/#/#kosyteam:mfxbe.de) alternativly you can also write a e-mail.
-There'll be a solution on the wawy.
+There'll be a solution on the way.
 If you have found a bug than you can use our [bug tracker](https://github.com/KosyTeam/kerberos/issues), but please do not ask questions there.

 ---